Supply Chain Compromise: Compromise Software Dependencies and Development Tools

 T1195.003 Compromise Hardware Supply Chain

 Adversaries may manipulate software dependencies and development tools prior to receipt by a final consumer for the purpose of data or system compromise.
 Applications often depend on external software to function properly.
-Popular open source projects that are used as dependencies in many applications may be targeted as a means to add malicious code to users of the dependency.[1]
+Popular open source projects that are used as dependencies in many applications, such as pip and NPM packages, may be targeted as a means to add malicious code to users of the dependency.[1][2][3]
+This may also include abandoned packages, which in some cases could be re-registered by threat actors after being removed by adversaries.[4]
+Adversaries may also employ "typosquatting" or name-confusion by choosing names similar to existing popular libraries or packages in order to deceive a user.[5][6][7]

 Targeting may be specific to a desired victim set or may be distributed to a broad set of consumers but only move on to additional tactics on specific victims.